 Blood-brain barrier link to neurodegeneration: implications for cognitive impairment and Alzheimer's disease

 Berislav V. Zlokovic is the director of the Zilkha Neurogenetic Institute and Professor and Chair of the Department of Physiology & Neuroscience at the Keck School of Medicine of USC, and a Professor of Biological Sciences at the Dornsife College of Letters, Arts and Sciences.
 Zlokovic studies the role of brain microcirculation, particularly the blood-brain barrier (BBB) in health and disease in the adult brain and during brain aging.
 He made major contributions to our understanding of the role of BBB in the pathogenesis and treatment of Alzheimer’s disease (AD) and stroke.

-Chris Butler is the Clinical Senior Lecturer in Dementia Research at Imperial College London.
+Chris Butler is the Clinical Senior Lecturer and Honorary Consultant Neurologist in the Department of Brain Sciences at Imperial College London.
 Dr. Butler research focusses on understanding the memory deficits experienced by patients with damage to the medial temporal lobes of the brain due to limbic encephalitis, epilepsy and Alzheimer's disease.
 He uses behavioural measures, brain imaging (MRI and MEG) and intracranial EEG recording to investigate memory and its impairment in neurological disease.